Eat Drink Talk THINK!!!

 Costa Fruit & Produce,

-- Second generation family run business.
+- Costa Fruit & Produce is a second generation family run business.
 In an effort to become a more environmentally conscious company, Costa Fruit & Produce has developed an internal program called "Greening Our Goods and Services."
 The program has been in place for many years and continues to evolve as our company grows.

 - As a specialist and leader in the produce industry, Costa has supported local farmers and the utilization of sustainable and organic farming methods for more than fifty years.
 In fact, to help growers run their farms more efficiently, Costa instituted a seven day net payment program for all produce and agricultural products grown or produced in New England by independent farmers and producers.